If you’ve found this you’ve probably been searching for ETFs, or been looking for the ideal portfolio setup.

 My portfolio is made up of a few different investments I’ve collected over the last decade – stocks, property and cash.

 The keyword is collected.
-I’ve drip-fed into things over the years.
+I’ve started and stopped with countless investing products through the years.

 Nowadays it’d be 100 times easier to start a portfolio from scratch with all the options available, but 10-15 years ago it was very different.

 I’ve made some mistakes and had some regrets but the good thing is that it keeps me growing.

 If you want to know how I'm investing this year, then check out my post on what I’m investing in for 2021 (and how).

 Here is what my investment portfolio currently looks like.